 The chosen menu is somewhat influenced by the majority preferences.
 But probably more so by budget.
 So no, you cannot.

-Who told you that you were important enough to be included in the wedding party in this way?
-If you’ve not been explicitly told, don’t assume!
+Um, who told you that you were important enough to be included in the wedding party in this way?
+If you’ve not been explicitly told, please don’t assume!

-It’s just rude.
+It’s plain rude.
 Married or not, you will be fully cognizant of the expense of a wedding.
 Perhaps less so of the price per head.
 Which, by the way, is A LOT.
-If you can’t (or won’t) afford to be generous to the couple on their special day, the very least you can so is show some reciprocal generosity.
+If the couple are sweet enough to agree to have you at their special day, the very least you can so is show some reciprocal generosity.

 Some of these examples may seem far-fetched, and thus entertaining to read in a blog post; in reality any one of these (and definitely a multitude of them) becomes stressful to deal with.
 I know because but more than half are real examples from my and my husband’s wedding, and the rest are stories from other brides I know.